-Popular with fishermen, hikers, bikers, birders, and hunters , this trail offers many of the Kenai Peninsula’s highlights in one trip.
-After all, the 21-mile trail accesses Russian River Falls, Lower and Upper Russian Lakes, Cooper Lake, 3 federally managed recreational cabins, and numerous campsites.
+Popular with hikers and backpackers—as well as bikers, birders, fishermen and hunters—this easy-to-follow trail connects the state’s most intense sockeye salmon sports fishery with stunning mountain backcountry.
+It offers many of the Kenai Peninsula’s highlights in one trip.
+After all, the 21-mile route accesses Russian River Falls, Lower and Upper Russian Lakes, Cooper Lake, 3 federally managed recreational cabins, and numerous campsites.

 Fish Photo Ops

 The biggest draw in the summer may be the Russian River Falls and fish counting station, both good bets for salmon viewing.
 The Falls are 2 miles up a well-maintained and mostly flat gravel trail that is wheelchair accessible and an easy bike or ski.
 It starts at the Russian River Trailhead inside the Russian River Campground.
 At the falls, you can venture out onto decks that are partially suspended over the water, which makes for great photo of airborne fish.
 But that’s not all.

 This striking riparian canyon can concentrate gobs of wildlife, including both brown and black bears feasting on salmon during the June-August runs.
 It’s a great place to look for birds, too, including American dippers, harlequin ducks and bohemian waxwings.
 The setting can be a stunning, exciting place to visit.

 Another quarter mile or so brings you to the fish-counting weir at the outflow of Lower Russian Lake, another great place to watch the green-headed, red-bodied salmon persevere in their journey toward spawning grounds.